 That, however, isn’t true.

-The good news is that the government is not going to force anyone to remain married against their will.
+The good news is that the government will not force you to remain married against your will.

 Getting your spouse to play ball definitely streamlines the process and makes it easier on everyone, but this is one of many divorce myths and it’s not required to dissolve a marriage.